lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 After receiving a recommend, the member contacts the patriarch to set up an appointment to receive a patriarchal blessing.
 On the day of the appointment, the member should go to the patriarch with a prayerful attitude and in Sunday attire.
 Members may fast, but fasting is not required.

 Each patriarchal blessing is sacred, confidential, and personal.
-Therefore, it is given in private except for a limited number of family members who may be present.
+Therefore, it is given in private.
+If the member desires, he or she may invite a limited number of family members or a close friend to be present.

 A person who receives a patriarchal blessing should treasure its words, ponder them, and live to be worthy to receive the promised blessings in this life and in eternity.

-Church members should not compare blessings and should not share them except with close family members.
+Church members should not compare blessings with others and should not share them except with close family members.
 Patriarchal blessings should not be read in Church meetings or other public gatherings.

 If a patriarchal blessing does not include a declaration of lineage, the patriarch may later give an addendum to declare lineage.